AntonC9018/Hopper_University_Paper/paper.md

 This is a really common pattern, and the latter code is really useful in practice, eliminating a lot of boilerplate.

 I actually generate methods like the latter with my code generator.
-I call them alias methods, since they provide an alias to the longer version.
+I call them *alias methods*, since they provide an alias to the longer version.

 In order to enable autogeneration of such alias methods for the `Activate()` method from above, decorate it with the `Alias` attribute, like so:
 ```C#